cc-ats/Neural_Network/README.txt

 TODO:
 ASSEMBLE databases
 	Run calculations for testing, validation data
-TRAIN simple model
+	Assemble lists for data from calculations, such that lists are 1:1 w/ mol lists TRAIN simple model
 CONSTRUCT the DNN - Which will be better than the simple model :)
 TRAIN the DNN